 - The night before flying do a hydrating face mask to counterbalance the dry air in the plane and travel trauma we are all so familiar with to the skin.

 - Use a serum with hylauronic acid in before during after after your holiday, this is all about holding moisture within cells.
+Spread a few drops of it on a face mask and leave it on your face, for an even application.
+You might want to use reusable face masks to make this beauty regime a cost-effective one.

 Balms can be really multifunctional, from hydrating lips, eyelids, to nourishing the skin, running through dry hair, moisturising feet the list is endless.